This article is mainly applicable to Knitmaster/Silver Reed machines; however, you may find it useful for other Japanese

 Often when you get a secondhand punchcard machine, the carriage drums will not move.
 You will wreck your needles and carriage if you force it across your machine.
-If your carriage is stuck on the machine, I would use a hair dryer on a warm setting.
+If your carriage is stuck on the machine, I would use a hair dryer on a barely warm setting.
+Please be careful as too much heat can damage the machine.
 Point this at the drums at the back of the carriage.
 If your carriage is not on your main bed then I have found that the best way to loosen them is to turn over the carriage and add a drop of oil to the drums.
 Then leave overnight on a rag to collect any oil.
-If they are still stuck then I would use a hair-dryer, on a warm setting, to gently heat up the drums in order to loosen the dried-up grease/oil on the drum shafts.
+If they are still stuck then I would then use the warm hair-dryer not hot,to gently heat up the drums in order to loosen the dried-up grease/oil on the drum shafts.
+I have found the oil after 24 hours works without need for hairdryer.
 Make sure your carriage runs easily before using your machine.

 If you use a ribber then you would need to clean the ribber bed and carriage in a similar way to the main bed.